 When you have published a new article or product on your website then don’t just hope that your ideal clients will find you!
 You need to work a little harder on getting website traffic these days.

-Send out an email to your database about the new post or your latest product with a clickable link back to the specific page on your website.
+Send out an email to your subscribers and contacts about the new post or your latest product with a clickable link back to the specific page on your website.
 NEVER send readers to your home page in the hope that they can find the right page!
-They won’t have the patience.
+They won’t have the inclination or patience to look around your website trying to find it.

-Also promote your blog posts on social media regularly to move your social media followers onto the next stage of the client relationship.
+Promote your blog posts on social media regularly to move your followers onto the next stage of the client relationship.

-If your online articles are ‘ever green’ then continue to send new followers to your articles so that they get to know you more or learn more about you, your creative business and products.
+If your online articles are ‘evergreen’ then continue to send new followers to those blog posts so that they can get to know you more and learn more about you, your creative business and products.

 Tip 9: Is your content shareable?